JoanRBC/Foster-homes_New-York/README.md

 -Same analysis as for Foster_homes(main).
 Comparison of the number of care days between New York city(alone), and the remaining counties(grouped).

 Numb_children(NY/nNY):
---Same analysis as for Numb_children(main).
+-Same analysis as for Numb_children(main).
 Comparison of the number of care days between New York city (alone), and the remaining counties(grouped).

 Numb_children(%):
 -Same analysis as for Numb_children(main), but in percentage.